 We all feel stress from time to time.
 With managing work, financial pressures, relationships, and life’s other occurrences, stress is almost inevitable.

 And although we all experience stress, there is often a negative view associated with it – it can be overwhelming, with feelings of anxiety and unease.
 This negative view has also been reinforced with the notion that stress is bad for us, with it being the common culprit for many ailments.
+We see the ugly side of stress.

 The good news is that you have more control over your stress levels than you think.
 Although stress is universal, it’s how we perceive and react to stress that really makes a difference.